United Nations Humanitarian Air Service

-The United Nations Humanitarian Air Service (UNHAS) managed by the World Food Programme (WFP), provides common air services, including light cargo transport for the wider humanitarian community to and from areas of crisis and intervention.
+The United Nations Humanitarian Air Service (UNHAS), was created in 2003 at the request of the United Nations High-Level Committee on Management, managed by the World Food Programme (WFP), provides common air services, including light cargo transport for the wider humanitarian community to and from areas of crisis and intervention.
 In most countries requiring humanitarian assistance, surface travel is impeded by challenging security situations, long distances and poor road conditions.
 Furthermore, most of the destinations the humanitarian community needs to reach are not served by adequate commercial air operators.
 When no other means of reaching isolated communities are available, aid workers can rely on UNHAS to provide access.

 To fulfill its mission, UNHAS uses a fleet of 75 aircraft and helicopters chartered from commercial air operators that are compliant with the International Civil Aviation Organization (ICAO) Standards and Recommended Practices (SARP) and the United Nations Aviation Standards for Peacekeeping and Humanitarian Air Transport Operations (UNAVSTADS).

 Chartered aircraft are fully dedicated to UNHAS operations.
 Therefore, contracted air carriers are assured of revenue in terms of guaranteed aircraft utilization for the duration of the contract.
 This, along with UNHAS' efficient management of schedules, ensures that partner air carriers avoid taking undue risks to achieve financial gains.
 For example, in the event of a flight cancellation due to poor weather conditions, the air carrier would not be financially penalized.